nicjansma/usertiming-compression.js/README.md

 * v0.1.0 - 2015-12-10: Initial version
 * v0.1.1 - 2016-04-04: `getCompressedUserTiming()` gathers Measures that end after the specified `from`
 * v0.1.2 - 2016-04-04: Protect against X-O frame access that crashes some browsers
+* v0.1.3 - 2016-07-25: `getCompressedUserTiming()` accepts an alternate window param passed into options

 ## Thanks